scvalex/ltc/docs/final.md

-A" to send the same changes to "Node B" again; this would not be a problem for "Node B", since it can easily tell, by the identifiers of the states involved, that the changes have already been applied, but it is a situation we would like to avoid.
+A" to send the same changes to "Node B" again; this would not be a problem for "Node B", since it can easily tell, by the identifiers of the states involved, that the changes have already been applied, but this is a situation we would like to avoid.

 ## Partial Changes